The Pros and Cons of Stanford

 #4: Not just STEM — Though STEM subjects get all the glory, Stanford also has top-ranked programs in psychology, economics, English, anthropology, environmental science, and more.
 But the most popular majors, by far, are core STEM subjects: CS, engineering and biology.
 Stanford has lots of pre-med students, and lots of future tech billionaires.

 #5: IntroSems (Introductory Seminars) — Stanford offers a wide-variety of extremely popular, super-small seminars to freshmen and sophomores who are looking to explore an academic field and build a close working relationship with professors.
-These classes provide the perfect gateway to research opportunities, internships and glowing letters of recommendation.
+These classes, called “IntroSems,” provide the perfect gateway to research opportunities, internships and glowing letters of recommendation.

 The Cons of Stanford…

-#1: Poor social life — Despite its dreamy location, many Stanford students complain about the lack of a quality social scene.
+#1: Poor social life — Despite its sterling academic reputation and dreamy location, many Stanford students complain about the lack of a quality social scene.
 Everyone’s seemingly too busy to do anything, and when they do make plans, they frequently flake out on you.
 This creates a kind of superficial social environment that leaves many students feeling empty and unfulfilled.
+Compare this with the strong sense of community at schools like UMich, Cornell, Notre Dame, Dartmouth, or Duke.

-#2: Hit-or-miss professors — Stanford is first and foremost a major research university that specifically attracts professors who are leaders in their field or who are doing cutting-edge research.
+#2: Hit-or-miss professors — Stanford is first and foremost a research university that attracts professors who are leaders in their field or who are doing cutting-edge research.
 Many times, those professors don’t make the best teachers.
-Compare this with a small liberal arts college like Williams or Amherst (or even Princeton) where undergraduate teaching is the top priority.
+Compare this with a small liberal arts college like Williams, Amherst or Claremont McKenna (or even Princeton, Brown or Dartmouth) where undergraduate teaching is the priority.

 #3: Hyper-competitive clubs — Just like at UPenn or Harvard, it’s often very difficult to get into the most popular extracurricular clubs, like investment clubs or entrepreneurial groups.
 It can be extremely frustrating when you’re trying to learn some new hobby or skill, only to be shutout by students who are far more advanced than you.

-#4: The neighborhood system — In 2021, Stanford created a highly unpopular residential system where freshmen would be randomly assigned to live in 1 of 8 “neighborhoods,” and then stuck living with that same group of people for all four years.
+#4: The neighborhood system — In 2021, Stanford imposed a rather unpopular residential system where freshmen would be randomly assigned to live in 1 of 8 “neighborhoods,” and then stuck living with that same group of people for all four years.
 Fortunately, the administration has recently started giving students more flexibility in their living arrangements.

 How to get into Stanford…

-Overwhelmingly, Stanford is looking for students who are either 1) elite athletes, or 2) STEM prodigies.
+Stanford is very often looking for students who are either 1) elite athletes, or 2) science/tech prodigies.
 If you excel in either one of these areas, then you fit the mold that they’re looking for.
 There are many students who get into other top schools like Harvard, Yale and Princeton who don’t get into Stanford because maybe they excel in the humanities, or in the arts, or they’re more of a community leader or a social activist, and those types of standout candidates don’t quite fit the Stanford mold.
+There are exceptions, of course, but you get the idea.

 Should you apply Early Action?

 You can apply to Stanford through Regular Decision (RD) in January or Restrictive Early Action (REA) in November.
-From a purely numerical standpoint, you have about a 4% chance of admission with RD, and a 9% chance of admission with REA.
+From a purely statistical standpoint, you have about a 4% chance of admission with RD, and a 9% chance of admission with REA.
 But consider that many recruited athletes and other “VIP” candidates apply through REA, which artificially inflates that number.
 In other words, there’s probably no real statistical advantage to applying early.
 And by applying early, you’re not allowed to apply Early Decision (binding commitment) anywhere else, and you can’t apply Early Action to any other private schools (such as MIT), so it’s not a great deal.
+In other words, there doesn’t seem to be any real advantage to applying early to Stanford, and you may miss out applying early to another school where you get a definite advantage.

 You should also know that when you apply to Stanford, the admissions committee recalculates your high school GPA using just your sophomore and junior year grades, and by eliminating any courses that aren’t strictly academic (like gym or band).
 So if you really blew it your freshman year, it might not hurt you at all.
 (UCLA, UC Berkeley and all of the other UC schools do the same thing, by the way.)